Gonnuru/Kiva/kiva_project.md

-# Visualizing Loans Awarded by Kiva
+# Visualizing loans awarded by Kiva

 In this project I have visualized insights using a dataset from <a href = "https://www.kaggle.com/fkosmowski/kivadhsv1" target = "_blank">Kaggle</a>.
 The dataset contains information about loans awarded by the non-profit <a href = "https://www.kiva.org/" target = "_blank">Kiva</a>.